Indians in the United Arab Emirates: Indian footprint on UAE economy

 Businesses in the largest sheikhdoms in the UAE, Dubai and Abu Dhabi continued to use the Indian Rupee even after India's independence in 1947.
 But its popularity strained India's foreign reserves, and so in 1959 the Indian government created the Gulf rupee, initially at par with the Indian rupee.
 It was introduced as a replacement for the Indian rupee for circulation exclusively outside the country, which included apart from the states making up the UAE, the nations of Kuwait, Qatar, Oman and Bahrain.

 On 6 June 1966, India devalued the Gulf rupee against the Indian rupee.
 Following the devaluation, several of the states still using the Gulf rupee adopted their own currencies.

 Immigration boom

 The discovery of oil brought with it an influx of workers from India from the mid-1960s onward.
 Many came via sea, a trip of about three days from Bombay (now Mumbai) to Dubai.
 Most of the shopkeepers were from the state of Kerala, or were Indian Arabs, descendants of Arabs who had previously emigrated to India.
-It was also in the late 1960s that the Hindu Temple and first Indian schools were built for expatriate Indian families.
 Indian migration to the UAE drastically increased in the 1970s and 1980s, with the expansion of the oil industry and the growth of free trade in Dubai.
 Annual migration of Indians to the UAE, which stood at 4,600 in 1975, rose to over 125,000 by 1985, and stood at nearly 200,000 in 1999.